Human Amyotrophic Lateral Sclerosis iPSC-Derived Models - ALS Disease Models

 Comprehensive Screening Services

-Our assays encompass a range of readouts, including molecular markers such as TDP-43 accumulation, cell viability assays, and imaging techniques, providing a holistic approach to ALS research.
+Our assays encompass a range of readouts of different biomarkers, including molecular markers such as TDP-43 accumulation, cell viability assays, and imaging techniques, providing a holistic approach to ALS research.

 Continuous Innovation